mohamedragabT32/mohamedragabT32/README.md

 # Hi there, I'm Mohamed!

-### 🚀 Junior Full-Stack Developer | Focusing on Laravel & React
+### 🚀 Junior Web Developer
-Junior Full Stack Developer specializing in PHP, Laravel, and React.js.
+Junior Web Developer specializing in React.js.
 Passionate about coding and building clean, functional web applications.
 Currently based in Riyadh and eager to contribute to a professional team where I can apply my technical skills and continue growing as a developer.

 ---

 ### 🛠️ My Tech Stack
 - **Frontend:** React.js, JavaScript (ES6+), HTML5, CSS3
-- **Backend:** PHP & Laravel
+- **Backend:** PHP & Laravel ( in progress )
-- **Database:** MySQL
+- **Database:** MySQL ( in progress )
 - **Version Control:** Git & GitHub

 ---

-### 🏗️ Current Project: Saree Momayaz (In Progress)
+### 🏗️ Current Project: Saree Momayaz
 I am building a Saree Momayaz site.
 My focus is on:
 - ** Developed a professional website for construction services using React.js.
 - ** Crafted the design with Pure CSS for a unique, high-end look.